St Patrick's Church, Edinburgh

 St Patrick's Church is a Roman Catholic Parish church in the Cowgate part of Old Town, Edinburgh, Scotland.
 It was built from 1771 to 1774, and became a Catholic church in 1856.
 The facade of the church was designed by Reginald Fairlie in 1929.
 It is situated between South Gray's Close and St Mary's Street north of Cowgate and south of the Royal Mile.
 It is a category B listed building.

 History

 Before the Church

 The first records of the site are property deeds from 1503 to 1531 when it was a waste strip of land.
-When Archbishop James Beaton built his palace a short distance west of the church in 1509, he also purchased much of this waste.
+When Archbishop James Beaton built his palace a short distance west of the church in 1509, he also purchased much of this waste land.
 Later Mary Queen of Scots’ Italian servant Francisco de Busso owned part of it.